 The same scene with Debug Draw set to Overdraw

-#This gets us the ViewportTexture var rtt = viewport.get_texture() sprite.texture = rtt
+# This gives us the ViewportTexture. var rtt = viewport.get_texture() sprite.texture = rtt

 Or it can be assigned in the editor by selecting “New ViewportTexture”